abhishekmaletha/SastaNetflix/README.md

+# The project will be made from scratch using all Jetpack Components.
+Take this as a proof of concept only.
+I hate the code I've written here.
 # SastaNetflix
 A Video Streaming Platform.
 Akin to Neflix/Prime I made an app that helps you stream content or the internet.
 Let's you login stream stuff.
 For info about the TV series the app relies on TheMovieDB and fetches data from their api.Rest of the data is hosted on Firebase.
 # Technologies Used